Altinn/altinn-studio-docs/content/app/development/ux/pages/summary/_index.en.md

 ### Groups within groups
 Summary is also supported for repeating groups _within_ repeating groups.
-We only support one level of groups within groups.
+We only support one level of nested groups.
 In this case, the summary of each element of the group at the top level is displayed as its own [category](#categories), and the group at the lowest level is displayed in the same manner as a normal repeating group.